Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzEffectiveRouteTable.md

 ## SYNTAX

 ```
-Get-AzureRmEffectiveRouteTable -NetworkInterfaceName <String> [-ResourceGroupName <String>] [-AsJob]
+Get-AzEffectiveRouteTable -NetworkInterfaceName <String> [-ResourceGroupName <String>] [-AsJob]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmEffectiveRouteTable** cmdlet returns the effective route table that is applied on a network interface.
+The **Get-AzEffectiveRouteTable** cmdlet returns the effective route table that is applied on a network interface.

 ## EXAMPLES

 ### Example 1: Get the effective route table on a network interface
 ```
-PS C:\>Get-AzureRmEffectiveRouteTable -NetworkInterfaceName "MyNetworkInterface" -ResourceGroupName "MyResourceGroup"
+PS C:\>Get-AzEffectiveRouteTable -NetworkInterfaceName "MyNetworkInterface" -ResourceGroupName "MyResourceGroup"
 ```

 This command gets the effective route table associated with network interface named MyNetworkInterface in the resource group named MyResourceGroup.